 Par.
-70. These judges, who, according to laws, are not elected, are appointed by the State Court.
+70. These judges, who, according to laws, (6) Present the drafts of Bills to the State are not elected, are appointed by the State Court.

 Par.
 71. Judges can be dismissed only by the Court.
 Judges can be replaced against their will only in cases depending on the execution of the law.